Migrate to the recommended plugin

 - Fetches data using Prismic's REST

-- The Link Resolver and the HTML Serializer are added inside the plugin configuration
+- You add the Link Resolver and the HTML Serializer inside the plugin configuration

 gatsby-source-prismic-graphql

-- The Link Resolver and the HTML Serializer are added manually to the Rich Text field.
+- You manually add the Link Resolver and the HTML Serializer to the Rich Text fields.

 - npm